fdtmsft/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

 #### 2.5 Test Dapr Bindings Locally

---8<-- "snippets/update-variables.md::5"
+--8<-- "snippets/update-variables.md::13"

 Now we are ready to give it an end-to-end test on our dev machines.
-To do so, run the below commands in three separate PowerShell console, ensure you are on the right root folder of each respective project.
+To do so, first restore the variables in three separate console, ensure you are on the right root folder of each respective project:

---8<-- "snippets/restore-variables.md:7:11"
+--8<-- "snippets/restore-variables.md:15:23"

+Once the variables are restored on each terminal, execute the following commands:

 === ".NET 8 or above"